teddysun/across/docker/kms/README.md

 $ docker pull teddysun/kms
 ```

-This pulls the latest release of shadowsocks-libev.
+This pulls the latest release of KMS Server.
 It can be found at [Docker Hub][3].

 ## Start a container